sdsc/user-docs/gordon/gordon_running.md

 Gordon User Guide: Running Jobs on Regular Compute Nodes
 ========================================================
 Gordon uses the TORQUE Resource Manager, together with the Catalina Scheduler, to manage user jobs.
-If you’re familiar with PBS, note that TORQUE is based on the original PBS project and shares most of its syntax and user interface.
+If you're familiar with PBS, note that TORQUE is based on the original PBS project and shares most of its syntax and user interface.
 Whether you run in batch mode or interactively, you will access the compute nodes using the qsub command as described below.
 Remember that computationally intensive jobs should be run only on the compute nodes and not the login nodes.
 Gordon has two queues available:

 Queue Name  |   Max Walltime  | Max Nodes | Comments
 ------------|-----------------|-----------|-------------